DerekLii/Counting-Tokens/README.md

 Plots will pop up, so you have to close them if you want to continue...

+### ---Results---
+The output results are written into the word_counts.txt file

 ### ---Using options---
 python normalize_text.py my_file.txt stopwords
 python normalize_text.py my_file.txt stopwords stemming remove_punctuation